Phase-type frailty models: A flexible approach to modeling unobserved heterogeneity in survival analysis: Parameter estimation

 with respect to $(\bfpi, \bfT)$ is equivalent to maximizing

 Moreover,

 is a density function.
-Thus, this part of the M-step reduces to fitting a PH distribution to the density \eqref{eq:mixfit}.
+Thus, this part of the M-step reduces to fitting a phase-type distribution to the density \eqref{eq:mixfit}.
 In general, the EM algorithm does not necessarily require finding estimators that maximize the complete likelihood to guarantee that the incomplete likelihood increases.
 It suffices to find parameters such that the complete likelihood increases.
-Hence, we can apply as many iterations as necessary of the EM algorithm in \cite{asmussen1996fitting}.
+This is also known as the Generalized EM algorithm \citep[cf.][]{mclachlan2007algorithm}.
+Hence, we can apply as many iterations as necessary of the EM algorithm by \cite{asmussen1996fitting} to obtain our updated parameters $(\bfpi^{(k +1)} , \bfT^{(k +1)} )$.
+In this way, the EM algorithm described above ensures that the likelihood increases at each iteration.
+Therefore, we will have convergence to some limit, which could be a global maximum but also a local maximum or saddle point \citep{wu1983convergence}.
+If the latter case occurs, a search for more suitable initial parameters should be performed.
+We summarize into a complete and detailed routine, which can be found in Algorithm~\ref{alg:PHfrailty}.

+\begin{remark}[On the structure of the phase-type parameters] \rm A notable characteristic of Algorithm~\ref{alg:PHfrailty} is the retention of zero entries in the vector of initial probabilities and the sub-intensity matrix in successive iterations.
+This property is advantageous to obtain a specific structure of the fitted distribution, which, in particular, can help to reduce the number of estimated parameters.
+For instance, by taking a generalized Erlang structure of the initial parameters, the resulting fitted distribution will retain that form.
+Below, we present two additional structures that can be employed in practice: \begin{itemize} \item \textit{Coxian}.
+This is an extension of the generalized Erlang distribution.
+In this case, the underlying Markov process can reach the absorbing state from any transient state.
+Mathematically, the structure is defined by:

+where $\lambda_i>0$, $r_i \in [0,1]$, $i = 1,\dots, p$. \item \textit{Generalized Coxian}.
+This structure is similar to the Coxian in terms of the sub-intensity matrix.
+However, there is added flexibility in terms of the starting state of the Markov process, which is now allowed to be any of the transit states.
+Specifically, the vector of initial probabilities is: